-- 40. Draft law no. 3711 establishes a Competition Committee (referred to as Selection Board in the framework of Opinion CDL-AD(2019)027) for the re-composition of the HQCJ.
-The Competition Committee has a mixed international (three members) / national (three members) composition. - 41.
-The Venice Commission welcomes that the composition of this Competition Committee builds on its earlier opinions, especially as concerns the participation of international experts, notably the opinion on the anti-corruption court in Ukraine12 where the Commission had stated that "temporarily, international organisations and donors active in providing support for anticorruption programmes in Ukraine should be given a crucial role in the body which is competent for selecting specialised anti-corruption judges ...".
-Such a composition fosters the trust of the public and may help in overcoming any problems of corporatism. - 42.
-The Venice Commission reiterates that they should be established only for a transitional period until the envisaged results are achieved.
-A permanent system might raise issues of constitutional sovereignty.13 - 43.
-However, in draft Law No. 3711 the scope of international bodies that can nominate international members is much wider than it was for the Selection Board under Law No. 193-IX.
+41. The Venice Commission welcomes that the composition of this Competition Committee builds on its earlier opinions, especially as concerns the participation of international experts, notably the opinion on the anti-corruption court in Ukraine12 where the Commission had stated that "temporarily, international organisations and donors active in providing support for anticorruption programmes in Ukraine should be given a crucial role in the body which is competent for selecting specialised anti-corruption judges ...".
+Such a composition fosters the trust of the public and may help in overcoming any problems of corporatism.

+42. The Venice Commission reiterates that they should be established only for a transitional period until the envisaged results are achieved.
+A permanent system might raise issues of constitutional sovereignty.13

+43. However, in draft Law No. 3711 the scope of international bodies that can nominate international members is much wider than it was for the Selection Board under Law No. 193-IX.
 This raises some concern.
 Regarding the international experts, the nominating entities should be as narrow as with the Anti-Corruption Court.
-The Venice Commission recommends granting nominating powers only to those entities who traditionally co-operate with the Ukraine in the field of the judiciary and already concluded agreements on such co-operation. - 44.
-The amended Article 95-1 (1) (2) LOCSRJ provides that entities which participate in the formation of the Competition Committee (national and international actors) shall nominate persons within twenty days from the date on which the announcement of the competition commencement is published.
+The Venice Commission recommends granting nominating powers only to those entities who traditionally co-operate with the Ukraine in the field of the judiciary and already concluded agreements on such co-operation.

+44. The amended Article 95-1 (1) (2) LOCSRJ provides that entities which participate in the formation of the Competition Committee (national and international actors) shall nominate persons within twenty days from the date on which the announcement of the competition commencement is published.
 This means that the respective entities must follow the announcements and act proprio motu.
-Instead there should be a formal request addressed to those international entities which can easily be identified as long-standing partners of Ukraine in the reform of the judiciary, if the recommendation in the previous paragraph were followed. - 45.
-If these entities fail to make nominations, the persons will be nominated by the Commissioner for Human Rights of the Rada within fifteen days.
-This choice was criticised during the virtual meetings but it seems difficult to identify another neutral actor who could make such nominations. - 46.
-Article 95-1 (9) provides that the Competition Committee shall approve its Rules of Procedure at its very first meeting but this should be possible also at one of the next meetings but as soon as possible. - 47.
-Concerning the procedure, it has to be ensured that the Competition Committee can take into account all relevant information, including registers and sources with limited access.
+Instead there should be a formal request addressed to those international entities which can easily be identified as long-standing partners of Ukraine in the reform of the judiciary, if the recommendation in the previous paragraph were followed.

+45. If these entities fail to make nominations, the persons will be nominated by the Commissioner for Human Rights of the Rada within fifteen days.
+This choice was criticised during the virtual meetings.
+This function should be entrusted to a neutral and ethical actor or body.
+It is up to the Ukrainian lawmaker to decide which institutions meet these requirements best.

+46. Article 95-1 (9) provides that the Competition Committee shall approve its Rules of Procedure at its very first meeting but this should be possible also at one of the next meetings but as soon as possible.

+47. Concerning the procedure, it has to be ensured that the Competition Committee can take into account all relevant information, including registers and sources with limited access.